Who are you?

 What do you do?

-Well… pretty much.
-I enjoy singing, but haven’t had a chance to do it much since moving to Pennsylvania.
-I’m a bari-tenor, meaning my “true” voice is that of a bass-baritone, but because tenors are in short supply, I usually end up on tenor.
+Well... pretty much.
+Dr. Reese and I often sing in the Royal Chorale.
+I'm a bari-tenor, meaning my "true" voice is that of a bass-baritone, but because tenors are in short supply, I sometimes end up on tenor.
 I have been known to dress up and sing madrigals.
 In tights.
 You got a problem with that?
 I also enjoy dinking around on computers.
 This has been known to come in handy when doing bioinformatics.
-Lately, I’ve taken to playing the ukulele.
-So, apparently I’m not content to be just a music geek, I have to look ridiculous as well.
+Lately, I’ve taken to collecting stringed instruments.
+I started playing the ukulele but have since moved to making them as well.

 Are you a computer geek?

-Hrm…. probably.
+Hrm.... probably.
 I have a Windows box, the lab servers for analyzing whole genome sequence data run Linux, and my office computer is a Mac.
-I do shy away from Windows, as I am most comfortable with the unixy goodness of Linux and Mac OS X. Most of the programs and utilities we use in structural biology and bioinformatics are written for unix.
+As Microsoft embraces the Windows Subsystem for Linux more and more, it has become less painful to live in the (IT mandated) Windows world.
+Most of the programs and utilities we use in structural biology and bioinformatics are written for unix.
 As Mac OS X is built on top of unix, this means I can test/develop programs on my office computer before transferring them to the lab server.